Ball Python Care Sheet

 ______________________________

-Ball Python Health Concerns To Watch Out For
+Ball Python Health Concerns To Watch Out For.

 Scale Rot:

 If you notice that your Ball python has a rash or blisters this could be scale rot.
 Scale rot is typically due to the humidity being way too high.
-First, place your Ball python into a completely dry environment and we would suggest using paper towel as a substrate as you can change it frequently to keep the enclosure dry.
+First, place your Ball python into a completely dry environment and we would suggest using a paper towel as a substrate as you can change it frequently to keep the enclosure dry.

 Wait a day or two before placing a water dish back into their enclosure.
 Once you place a water dish back into the enclosure, if you notice that the water dish has spilled onto the paper towel please change it.
 Make sure to clean up immediately if your snake has urinated or defecated.
 Finally, visit the vet in order to start a course of antibiotics to help heal your snake.